Goldenkrew3000/SM-R860/README.md

 This code is licensed under GPLv2

 ## Information
-- Separate information about the device regarding certain aspects that doesn't fit into any other category
+- In depth information about the SM-R860

 ## ModifiedKernel
 - The Modified Kernel is from Samsung Open Source (Original file is SM-R860_NA_Opensource_R860XXU1HWH3_full.zip), with some modifications made so certain subsystems / drivers work within a standard linux environment

 ## Development
-- Subprojects that are separate parts of the main project
+- Bits of code that aren't ready to be merged into the main program